TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

   pronounced for small samples.
 This bias is eliminated by changing the formula to use `n - 1` instead of `n` in the denominator when averaging.

-The reason applying the population formula to a sample in order to estimate the population variance results in downwardly biased estimates can be understood in terms of our previous discussion about the mean minimizing the sum of squared distances to the values and the fact that the variance n is calculated from the squared distances from the sample mean, not the population mean (since the latter is typically unknown).
+As an aside: the reason applying the population formula to a sample in order to estimate the population variance results in downwardly biased estimates can be understood in terms of our previous discussion about the mean minimizing the sum of squared distances to the values and the fact that the variance n is calculated from the squared distances from the sample mean, not the population mean (since the latter is typically unknown).
   But the sample mean is always a bit off from the population mean, because it is calculated